marhenkejanik/WebpConverter/README.md

 # WebpConverter
 Converter for Webp files

-Currently the java version only supports non-animated WebP files
+The Java version currently only supports non-animated WebP files